 All staff and volunteers over 18 must provide police checks and vulnerable sector screens that are no older than 6 months at the time of hire.
 Work can begin under supervision with proof of police check application.
 Checks and screens are done at the Halton Regional Police Headquarters at 95 Oak Walk Drive, Oakville (M-F 8:30-10pm).
 Two pieces of valid government ID (one photo ID) must be provided.
-These must be renewed every five years and submitted to the Program Director for review.
-The Executive Director will review all police checks and will meet with the individual regarding any issue that may be documented on the report.
-At the meeting the safety of the individual continuing to work or volunteer at the centre will be discussed.
+The confidentiality of this information is protected in a locked file drawer.
+The safety of the individual continuing to work or volunteer at the centre will be discussed.
 We will not hire any staff who have been convicted of sexual interference, child pornography, duty of persons to provide necessaries, murder, or infanticide.
 We will not hire anyone who has committed an offence that has resulted in the permanent revocation of their membership, certificate or documentation in the regulatory bodies for the following acts: Child Care and Early Years Act, The Early Childhood Educators Act 2007, the Ontario College of Teachers Act 1996, or the Social Work and Social Service Work Act.
 An offence declaration must be completed annually by staff and volunteers for the four years between police checks.
 A verification and Tracking workbook will be updated annually.